 Additionally, the card has industry-leading purchase protection.
 The extended warranty and purchase protection periods are double what many competitors offer, with up to two additional years for extended warranty and up to 180 days of protection against stolen or damaged merchandise.

-As of September 1, 2022, mobile device insurance is now a benefit of the card, as long the purchase is charged to the card.
+As of September 1, 2022, mobile device insurance is now a benefit of the card, as long the purchase and your monthly payments are charged to the card.
 You’ll get coverage up to $1,000 in the event of breakage, loss, or theft for up to two years after the purchase date.